Xkeeper0/tcrf-birthday/README.md

 The TCRF Birthday Blowout
 =========================

-This project creates a NES ROM to celebrate [TCRF](https://tcrf.net/)'s 9th birthday.
+This project creates a NES ROM to celebrate [TCRF](https://tcrf.net/)'s 10th birthday.

-It's still a work in progress (and this is still a private repo, of course)... but eventually it'll be done!

 Building
 --------
 Run `build.bat`.
-The output file will be placed as `bin/tcrf9yrs.nes`.
+The output file will be placed as `bin/tcrf10th.nes`.

 Contributors